 At the start of each morning, writing in a dream journal acts as a window into our inner consciousness.

-Dream researcher Jane Gackenbach of MacEwen University, explained that making notes of our dream life—no matter how loosely or unstructured those notes might be – helps us to better understand our waking minds throughout the day.
+Dream researcher Jane Gackenbach of MacEwen University, explains that routinely making notes on our dream life – however loosely or unstructured those notes might be – helps us to better understand our waking minds throughout the day.
 The subconscious mind often tries to make sense of significant events, whether from the previous day or other, larger, life changes – and taking note of these dream-inspired thoughts recognizes the cleansing process that occurs in our sleep both physically and emotionally.

-Whether you have a clear memory of your dreams or not, kicking off your daily routine with a self-reflective activity keeps up from rushing or disconnecting from your thoughts as you scramble to get to work or school.
+Whether you have a clear memory of your dreams or not, kicking off your daily routine with a self-reflective activity keeps you from rushing in the morning, or disconnecting from your thoughts as you scramble to get to work or school.

-So, even if these dream notes or drawings seem random or irrational, the actual act of writing down thoughts that came up overnight is a great way to enter the day with mindfulness and self-awareness.
+So, even if these dream notes or drawings seem random or irrational, the very act of writing down the thoughts that come up for us overnight is a great way to enter the day with mindfulness and self-awareness.

 Daily Journal Idea #2: Self-Growth Wish List

-We’ve all been there: it feels like the very moment you sit down at your desk, a wave of emails, a growing to-do list and a series of requests from your co-workers and friends come streaming in.
+We’ve all been there: it feels like the very moment you sit down at your desk, a wave of emails, a growing to-do list, and a series of requests from your co-workers and friends come streaming in.

 For example, write between three and five simple goals that it is plausible for you to achieve within the course of your day.
-Examples might be: setting aside time for a phone-free walk, touch base with a family member or friend you’ve wanted to check in with, or keep it even simpler, and set a goal to be more patient with yourself when work gets frustrating.
+Examples might be: setting aside time for a walk without checking your phone, touching base with a family member or friend you’ve wanted to check in with, or keep it even simpler – setting a goal to be more patient with yourself when work gets frustrating.

-These tasks may sound small, but keeping your journal close acts as a reminder that keeps you accountable for these goals.
+These tasks may sound small and insignificant, but keeping your journal close to you acts as a reminder that keeps you accountable for these goals.
 Most of us like ticking off the things we have achieved, so start with simple goals.
-By the end of the afternoon, you are less likely to feel that the day has passed without taking care of your own personal growth goals.
+By the end of the afternoon, you are less likely to feel that the day has passed without taking care of yourself and the things that matter to you.

 Daily Journal Idea #3: Exercise Journaling

-A workout is an excellent way to get the mind flowing, whether it brings up frustrations or enthusiasm.
-On your next run, yoga practice, or hike, take 10 minutes at the end of your workout to reflect on what thoughts arose while exercising.
+A workout is an excellent way to get the mind flowing, whether it brings up frustration or enthusiasm.
+On your next run, yoga practice, or hike, take 10 minutes at the end of your workout to reflect on the thoughts that arose while you were exercising.

-Not only does exercise benefits the brain’s ability to memorize and focus, but the mind also commonly experiences breakthroughs or realizations while pushing through a difficult workout.
+Not only does exercise benefit the brain’s ability to memorize and focus, but the mind also commonly experiences breakthroughs or realizations while your body pushes through a difficult workout.

 Daily Journal Idea #4: End-of-Day List and Close Out

-As you head to bed, close out the day by taking a moment to check in with yourself.
+As you head to bed at night, close out the day by taking a moment to check in with yourself.
 This is especially helpful for those who find themselves waking in the middle of the night with anxious or restless thoughts, or those who have trouble falling asleep.
-The thoughts that often swirl around our minds as we go to bed find a home in a journal, allowing us to step away from these tasks and trust that they will be there in the morning if we need them.
+The thoughts that often swirl around our minds as we go to bed can find a better home in a journal, so that we can step away from these tasks and trust that they will still be there in the morning.

-This is also a lovely way to take note of your progress of daily goals, and note—again, without judgment—where you found your ambitions difficult or impossible to meet on that particular day.
-This way, we see each day as complete and respected – part of a larger whole of progress in our lives.
-You might also want to include a few hopes for the next day and respect when it’s time to let your goal-oriented mind go for the moment.
+This is also a lovely way to take note of your progress of daily goals, and note – again, without judgment on yourself – where you found it difficult or impossible to meet your goals on a particular day.
+This way, we learn to see each day as complete and respected – part of a larger whole of progress in our lives.
+You might also want to include a few hopes for the next day and respect that it’s time to let your goal-oriented mind go for the moment.

-And lastly, no matter how demanding the day may have been, try writing a short list of things that brought your joy or gratitude since this morning.
+And lastly, no matter how demanding the day may have been, try writing a short list of things that brought you joy or gratitude.
 They may be small like a great cup of coffee, or much larger like a warm conversation with your sibling on the phone.
 Make note of what brought you fulfillment and end the day on a moment of gratitude and simplicity.

 Daily Journal Idea #5: Cross-Reflection Journaling

-These entries will often also contain answers to reoccurring issues you’ve faced in the past, reminding that there are ways to work through current challenges and daunting question.
-It’s surprising—we often write wise advice for our future selves without realizing it at the moment.
+Previous journal entries might also contain answers to reoccurring issues you’ve faced in the past, reminding you that there are ways to work through current challenges and daunting questions.
+It’s surprising – we often write wise advice for our future selves without realizing it in the moment.

-Journaling is a simple, low-cost way to make our thoughts and goals sacred.
-Taking this time, ever so little, to give attention to our mind doesn’t require a love of writing or art, just an appreciation for our mind’s thoughts and patterns.
+Journaling is a simple, low-cost way to prioritize ourselves, our goals, and our victories.
+Taking the time to focus on our mind doesn’t require a love of writing or art, just an appreciation for our mind’s thoughts and patterns.
 Most importantly, it’s always crucial to move forward without judgment.
 Your journal, after all, is just for you and acts as a space to express your thoughts without editing or pressure.